 As South Florida and the nation anxiously await signs of an economic recovery in the post-COVID reality, it is important for local leaders to pause and reflect on how a re-emerging economy should be constituted.
-Do we attempt to emulate, as much as possible, the pre-COVID economy or do we seize this opportunity amidst the calamity of the current economic shock to correct longstanding vulnerabilities and inequities and commit to building more resilient and inclusive local economies?
+Do we attempt to emulate, as much as possible, the pre-COVID economy or do we seize this opportunity amidst the calamity of the current economic shock to correct longstanding inequities and commit to building more inclusive and resilient local economies?
 On the surface, the low unemployment rate and high total employment numbers in the pre-COVID economy were the types of glowing indicators most economists and elected leaders would relish.
 Certainly, against the backdrop of South Florida's current 11.3 percent unemployment rate and loss of nearly 450,000 jobs in the last five months the pre-COVID economy would seem quite appealing, and justifiably so.
 However, the rapidity in which the United States lost 35 million jobs following the economic shock induced by the COVID-19 pandemic was not only staggering but bewildering to many experts.
 How could the U.S. economy with such strong economic indicators not serve as a firewall or at least minimize the negative impacts on major industry sectors and workers?

 Regrettably, we now know the economies of the United States and South Florida were not impervious to a severe economic shock.
 There is also the growing realization COVID-19 impacts will ripple through the economy well into the future.
 In fact, economic nuances brought about by consumer demand and behavior in the wake of the pandemic have already become the new norm as the health and safety of consumers will always take precedence.
 The pandemic has accelerated a number of consumer trends such as remote working, online learning, streaming services, video communication and consumer goods and service deliveries in what is being called the "shut-in economy."
 In fact, the notion of a return to a pre-COVID economy is unlikely as many experts believe a high percentage of the jobs that have been lost may have disappeared for good.
 A recent University of Chicago study estimated 42 percent of COVID-19 induced layoffs will result in permanent job loss.
 In another study, the St. Louis Federal Reserve Bank identified "high risk" occupations for job loss including Accommodation and Food Services and Retail.
+According to the study, high risk occupations comprise 48 percent of occupations or 1.3 million jobs in the Miami MSA economy.
+It is difficult to envision South Florida recovering a significant percentage of these jobs over the next several years.